ian-kent/ssbs/README.md

 An incredibly simple build server.

+**WARNING** Don't run this in the wild!
+ANY command can be passed as a step.

 Current features:
 - Build from GitHub using SSH (must work using `git clone` without passwords)
 - Build a specific branch, tag or commit